Antipurity/lenia-game/levels/README.md

 ---

-`iKernelCenter: vec3`, `iKernelWidth: vec3`: how the contribution of each neighboring pixel is transformed, via a bell-shaped curve (nothing if too little, nothing if too much, only just right).
+`iKernelCenter: vec3`, `iKernelWidth: vec3`: how the distance to each neighboring pixel is transformed into its weight, via a bell-shaped curve (nothing if too little or too much, has to be just right).
 Specified per-color.

+(Providing a user-defined image as a kernel is currently impossible, though the code supports it, so adding it is easy if needed.)

 ---